TC43 is now over, and – if the organisers may say so – it was a success

-At right you see that we have engaged Sharon O’Brien, Professor of Translation Studies in the School of Applied Language and Intercultural Studies, Dublin City University, Ireland as the TC43 Keynote Speaker, and Dr. Bruno Pouliquen, Head of the Advanced Technology Application Center at the World Intellectual Property Organization (WIPO) in Geneva, as our Invited Speaker.
+Leading an engaged group of speakers and panellists was our Keynote speaker on Day-1, Sharon O’Brien, Professor of Translation Studies in the School of Applied Language and Intercultural Studies, Dublin City University, Ireland, our Invited Talk speaker on Day-2, Bruno Pouliquen, Head of the Advanced Technology Application Center at the World Intellectual Property Organization (WIPO) in Geneva, and our Invited Talk speaker on Day-3, Jean Nitzke, associate professor for translation with a focus on translation technology at the University of Agder, Norway.

-See Draft programme for abstracts of presentations, panels and workshops as well as presenters’ and co-authors’ pictures and biographical information.
+See our Programme Overview for abstracts of presentations, panels and workshops as well as presenters’ and co-authors’ pictures and biographical information and the Schedule pages for both what happened when as well as links to slides and videos of individual events.

 The TC conference series is a leading forum for users, researchers, developers and vendors of translation technology tools to present and discuss latest developments and practices.
 It is a distinctive event where translators, interpreters, academics and business representatives from translation companies, international organisations, universities and research labs as well as freelance professionals and language service providers interact, exchange ideas and discuss current trends and future expectations.
 The TC conference takes the form of peer-reviewed presentations and posters and features panel discussions and workshops.